itchyny/lightline.vim/README.md

 With branch name, read-only mark and modified mark.
 ![lightline.vim - landscape - fugitive](https://raw.github.com/itchyny/lightline.vim/master/image/landscape/5.png)

+landscape is my colorscheme, which is a high-contrast cui-supported colorscheme, available at https://github.com/itchyny/landscape.vim

 ## Why yet another clone for powerline?
 + [vim-powerline](https://github.com/Lokaltog/vim-powerline) is a nice plugin, but deprecated.
 + [powerline](https://github.com/Lokaltog/powerline) is a nice plugin, but difficult to configure.